Greece: Sports

 Greece is the birthplace of the ancient Olympic Games, first recorded in 776 BC in Olympia, and hosted the modern Olympic Games twice, the inaugural 1896 Summer Olympics and the 2004 Summer Olympics.
-During the parade of nations, Greece is always called first, as the founding nation of the ancient precursor of modern Olympics.
+During the parade of nations, Greece is always called first, as the founding nation of the ancient precursor of the modern Olympics.
 The nation has competed at every Summer Olympic Games, one of only four countries to have done so.
-Having won a total of 121 medals (35 gold, 45 silver and 41 bronze), Greece is ranked 33rd by gold medals in the all-time Summer Olympic medal count.
+Having won a total of 129 medals (36 gold, 46 silver and 47 bronze), Greece is ranked 35th by gold medals in the all-time Summer Olympic medal count.
 Their best ever performance was in the 1896 Summer Olympics, when Greece finished second in the medal table with 10 gold medals.

-The Greece national football team, ranked 39th in the world as of 2024 (and having reached a high of 8th in 2008 and 2011), were crowned European Champions in Euro 2004 in one of the biggest upsets in the history of the sport.
+The Greece national football team, ranked 47th in the world as of 2024 (and having reached a high of 8th in 2008 and 2011), were crowned European Champions in Euro 2004 in one of the biggest upsets in the history of the sport.
 The Greek Super League is the highest professional football league, comprising fourteen teams.
 The most successful are Olympiacos, Panathinaikos, and AEK Athens.

-The Greek national basketball team has a decades-long tradition of excellence, being considered among the world's top basketball powers.
-As of 2012, it ranked 4th in the world and 2nd in Europe.
+The Greek national basketball team has a decades-long tradition of excellence and is considered among the world's top basketball powers.
+As of 2026, it ranked 12th in the world and 7th in Europe.
 They have won the European Championship twice in 1987 and 2005, and have reached the final four in two of the last four FIBA World Championships, taking the second place in the world in 2006 FIBA World Championship.
-The domestic top basketball league, A1 Ethniki, is composed of fourteen teams.
-The most successful Greek teams are Panathinaikos, Olympiacos, Aris Thessaloniki, AEK Athens and P.A.O.K.
+The domestic top basketball league, A1 Ethniki, has fourteen teams.
+The most successful Greek teams are Panathinaikos, Olympiacos, Aris Thessaloniki, AEK Athens and PAOK.
 Greek basketball teams are the most successful in European basketball the last 25 years.
 After the 2005 European Championship triumph of the Greek national basketball team, Greece became the reigning European Champion in both football and basketball.

 The Greece women's national water polo team have emerged as one of the leading powers in the world, becoming World Champions in 2011.
 They won gold at the 2005 World League and silver at the 2010 and 2012 European Championships.
 The Greece men's national water polo team became the third best water polo team in the world in 2005.
 The domestic top water polo leagues, Greek Men's Water Polo League and Greek Women's Water Polo League are considered amongst the top national leagues in European water polo, as its clubs have made significant success in European competitions.